Introducing the SDSU Pilot Innovation Fund

-Presentations: 10-minute presentations to take place the week of July 19
+Presentations: 10-minute presentations to take place in early August.

 Teams with innovative ideas at the appropriate stage of development from all disciplines, including the sciences, humanities, social sciences, liberal arts, and engineering will be encouraged to apply if they meet the following criteria:

 - At least one team member must hold a faculty appointment at SDSU

 - The team has disclosed the innovation it is seeking funding for to the SDSU TTO

 - The related intellectual property must be owned by SDSURF and must not be licensed and

 - The team must be able to demonstrate that a tangible set of milestones achievable within 6 to 12 months and within a maximum budget of $45,000 would advance the innovation toward commercialization.

 Proposals will be accepted from all research fields in which the proposed project fulfills the goals and funding priorities of the program.